doramarcec/fertilization-interactome-analysis/README.md

 <img src="https://github.com/user-attachments/assets/51cd86fd-752f-4041-b5c1-5115c75e7124" width="450" />

 From this, we can see that our network is divided into two groups of proteins that are loosely connected.
 In other words, our network has a modular structure which is very common for biological networks, and the two modules encode different biological functions.
-To understand this better and take this analysis further, we will introduce a few concepts from the Graph Theory.
+To understand this better and take this analysis further, we will introduce a few concepts from Graph Theory.

 The Graph Theory states that:<br/>
 >A *graph* consists of a set *V* of vertices and a set *E* of edges, each edge being associated with two vertices.